For ordering products online click here We accept Visa, Mastercard, Check, Money Order, and Paypal.

 What I write here notwithstanding, I understand there are some few paint-makers today who do make simple oil and pigment paint.
 Since there is no aluminum stearate or other gelling agent involved, these paints are perfectly suited to our straight varnishes for use in either a "spirit-technique" or an "all-oil" technique.
 Of course, for those painters who make their own paint, our varnishes--either alone or added to mediums --will provide all the tough and lasting optical qualities deemed desirable and necessary -- plus provide a shortening, chrispening character that is wanting to the basic handmade oil-and-pigment paint.

-Or send personal check/money order to:
+Or send your own ordered items list with personal check/money order to:

 Western Maryland Gallery